dwrightco1/replicated-kots/README.md

 For the Kotsadm `Configure Application` screen, I decided to add an option for exposing the front-end service as either a `LoadBalancer` or `NodePort`.
 My assumption is that I'll be able to parameterize the user-selected value into the `frontent-service.yaml` (which manages access to the frontend Deployment).

 ## TEST RESULTS

+* PACKAGE APPLICATION
+- [x] Re-factor NodeApp -> NodeApp-Replicated
-- [x] Package NodeApp using Replicated CLI
+- [x] Package NodeApp-Replicated using Replicated CLI

-- [x] Existing Cluster
+* DEPLOY APPLLICATION TO EXISTING CLUSTER
--- Deploy EKS cluster on AWS
+- [x] Provision a new EKS Cluster on AWS
--- [x] Deploy Replicated components to EKS cluster
+- [x] Deploy KOTS components to EKS cluster
--- [x] Using Admin Console, deploy NodeApp to EKS cluster
+- [x] Using Admin Console, deploy NodeApp to EKS cluster

-- [x] Embedded Cluster
+* DEPLY APPLICATION TO EMBEDDED CLUSTER
--- [x] Provision Vagrant VM
+- [x] Provision Vagrant VM
--- [x] Deploy Kubernetes cluster using embedded installer
+- [x] Deploy Kubernetes cluster using embedded installer
+- [x] Deploy KOTS components to cluster
+- [x] Using Admin Console, deploy NodeApp to cluster

 ## Environment Setup
 I used this [Vagrantfile](vagrant/Vagrantfile) to build a Dev Workstation running Ubuntu 18.04.